 PTAs assist in the treatment of patients of all ages who have medical conditions that limit their ability to move and perform daily activities.
-There are number of different conditions that are treated with physical therapy.
+There are several conditions that are treated with physical therapy.
 Some of the most common conditions include sports-related injuries such as concussion and tennis elbow, as well as neurological conditions such as stroke or spinal cord injuries.

 Some of the treatments that physical therapist assistants are authorized to conduct include massage, exercise, and electrical stimulation.